-62 By any reason - based on either academic interest or scientific interest, if one wants to know something about the 63 'reality of existence' of black holes there is one possibility.
+By any reason - based on either academic interest or scientific interest, if one wants to know something about the 64 65 'reality of existence' of black holes there is one possibility.
 That is the famous 'Hubble volume'.
-Based on the famous Mach's principle and with a probability of at least 1%, if it is assumed that, all the intellectual things, observable things 64 and measurable things are part of the evolving and growing cosmic black hole then this simple idea will certainly raises 65 66 many questions on our understanding of the current physics and validity of current physical laws.
-Cosmologists have 67 noted for years that, when taken as a whole, the parameters (such as mass density, temperature, etc.) are consistent with the 68 parameters of a black hole.
-Some have gone so far as to suggest, then, that the black holes, the super massive ones at least, 69 in our own galaxy could be gateways into other galaxies contained within.
-In the standard cosmology, 'Hubble volume' or 'Hubble sphere' is a spherical region of the Universe surrounding an observer beyond which objects recede from that 70 observer at a rate greater than the speed of light due to the expansion of the Universe.
-Whether it is really speculative or 71 72 really true - to be decided by future science and technology.
-The commoving radius of a Hubble sphere (known as the Hubble radius or the Hubble length) is (c/H_0) , where (c) is the speed of light and (H_0) is the Hubble constant.
-More 73
+Based on the famous Mach's principle and with a probability of at least 1%, if it is assumed that, all the intellectual things, observable things 66 67 and measurable things are part of the evolving and growing cosmic black hole then this simple idea will certainly raises 68 many questions on our understanding of the current physics and validity of current physical laws.
+Cosmologists have 69 noted for years that, when taken as a whole, the parameters (such as mass density, temperature, etc.) are consistent with the 70 parameters of a black hole.
+Some have gone so far as to suggest, then, that the black holes, the super massive ones at least, in our own galaxy could be gateways into other galaxies contained within.
+In the standard cosmology, 'Hubble volume' or 71 72 'Hubble sphere' is a spherical region of the Universe surrounding an observer beyond which objects recede from that observer at a rate greater than the speed of light due to the expansion of the Universe.
+Whether it is really speculative or 73 74 really true - to be decided by future science and technology. the commoving radius of a Hubble sphere (known as the Hubble radius or the Hubble length) is $(c/H_0)$ , where (c) is the speed of light and $(H_0)$ is the Hubble constant.
+More 75

-74 generally, the term 'Hubble volume' can be applied to any region of space with a volume of the order of $(4\pi/3)(c/H_0)^3$.
+76 generally, the term 'Hubble volume' can be applied to any region of space with a volume of the order of $(4\pi/3)(c/H_0)^3$ .

-75 In a universe with constant Hubble parameter, light emitted at the present time by objects outside the Hubble length would boundary separating events visible at some time and those that are never visible).
+77 In a universe with constant Hubble parameter, light emitted at the present time by objects outside the Hubble length would boundary separating events visible at some time and those that are never visible).
 Another interesting observation is that, at any given cosmic time, the product of 'critical density' and 'Hubble volume' gives a characteristic cosmic mass and it can be called as the 'Hubble mass'.
 Schwarzschild radius of the 'Hubble mass' again matches with the 'Hubble length'.
-Most of having deep connection with cosmic geometry and the cosmological and microscopic physical phenomena [5,6,7].
+Most of the cosmologists believe that this is merely a coincidence.
+Here the authors emphasize the fact that this coincidence is having deep connection with cosmic geometry and the cosmological and microscopic physical phenomena [5,6,7].

-76 never be seen by an observer on Earth.
-That is, Hubble length would coincide with a cosmological event horizon (a boundary separating events visible at some time and those that are never visible).
-Another interesting observation is that, at
+78 never be seen by an observer on Earth.
+That is, Hubble length would coincide with a cosmological event horizon (a